weaveworks/gitopssets-controller/docs/locally-developing-gitopssets.md

 The gitrepository generator generates from a Flux [`GitRepository`](https://toolkit.fluxcd.io/components/source/gitrepositories/) resource.
 It requires the gitrepository to be present in the cluster before it can be evaluated.

 Either the gitopsset's `serviceAccountName` or the gitopssets-controller **service account** must have access to the git repo CR to generate the resources.
-So for the user to do this locally they need to have access to the git repo CR too.
+So for the user to do this locally they need to have access to the git repo CR too. **The gitopssets-controller service-account and the gitopsset's serviceAccountName are not used at all for local evaluation.**

 In practice a cluster's RBAC may often be setup so that users will be able to read the GitRepo CRs.
 The user can then view their reconcilation status and any errors etc. However some RBAC setups may be more restrictive and so the user may not have access to the GitRepo CRs. **In this case the user cannot locally evaluate the gitopsset.**

 > **Note**
 >